The California Foster Care System

-There are many agencies involved in our child welfare system, which makes communication, coordination, and efficiency difficult to achieve.
+There are many agencies involved in California’s child welfare system, which makes communication, coordination, and efficiency difficult to achieve.

 Lack of information can also cause situations where court-ordered services meant to benefit children and families conflict with other court orders or mandated services from other agencies.